 If you’re someone looking to speed up the process potentially and pay for some education, factor this into your budget when working out how much money you need to start forex trading because you’ll still need to fund your account with real money too.

 I would highly recommend doing a lot of due diligence around who you actually learn from, as there is a great number of mentors that are not even profitable themselves, just making their income from selling courses.
-I don’t actively endorse any trading courses but it’s worth doing research into some of the big names like Forex Signals (Full review here) and Trading Masterclass (Full review here), as they’re very well known in the retail industry.
+I don’t actively endorse any trading courses but it’s worth doing research into some of the big names like Forex SignalsOpens in a new tab.

 Start Trading Forex With Less Capital